AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

-(:option:`-O1 -gnatn` for Ada with GNAT), constant propagation results in total absence of code for some sequences of statements in inlined local subprograms.  |gcp| considers that there is just nothing to cover at all in such sequences: the source lines are annotated with a ``.`` to indicate absence of coverage obligations in the annotated source reports, and no violation is emitted in the :option:`=report` outputs.
+(:option:`-O1 -gnatn` for Ada with GNAT), constant propagation results in total absence of code for some sequences of statements in inlined local subprograms.  |gcp| considers that there is just nothing to cover at all in such sequences, so the lines are annotated with a ``.`` in the annotated source reports and no violation is emitted in the :option:`=report` outputs.

 Here is an example outcome illustrating this possibility for the statement coverage criterion::